nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>

-* Parameters and commands are case-sensitive e.g. the command `Help` and `edit 1 N/John Doe` will return an error
+* Parameters and commands are case-sensitive. e.g. the command `Help` and `edit 1 N/John Doe` will return an error.

 <br>